RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-It is not surprising that you might wonder if such a diverse book can be relied upon as truth.
-After all, one book in the local library doesn’t claim to have anything in common with another one on a different shelf, or in a different section.
+It is not surprising that people might wonder if such a diverse book can be relied upon as truth.
+After all, one book in the local library doesn't claim to have anything in common with another one on a different shelf, or in a different section.
 How can you say that an apparently random selection of books form a text you should live your life by?

 Christians claim the Bible is different.
 They do not see the Old Testament as simply ancient writings with little in common with the New Testament.
 They see it as giving a vital clue to who Jesus is.
-The Old Testament is full of hundreds of prophecies or prediction about a ‘Messiah’ or ‘Anointed One.’
+The Old Testament is full of hundreds of prophecies or predictions about a ‘Messiah’ or ‘Anointed One.’
 The Messiah was somebody sent by God to bring his salvation and love to earth.
 Christians believe that these prophecies came true in Jesus’ life, death and resurrection.